To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-This pass admits two adults and up to four children at for half-price admission.
+This pass admits two adults and up to four children at half-price admission.
 Library Member Pass Holders are required to pay NH State Parks use fee of $4 per adult and $2 per child from April - September.
 Pick up passes in Children's Room.

 All visitors must make reservations with the museum for timed tickets before visiting.
+Walk-ins subject to availability.

 Squam Lakes Natural Science Center